fluid-project/infusion-docs/src/documents/ResourceLoader.md

 <tr>
     <td><code>onResourceError</code></td>
     <td>Fired if a resource fails to load</td>
-    <td>A populated object with fetched resource text in the field `resourceText` for each entry.
+    <td>A populated object with fetched resource text in the field <code>resourceText</code> for each entry.
 If an error occurs
     during a fetch, the <code>fetchError</code> field will be populated for that entry.
 This object can also be retrieved directly on the resource loader instance via the path <code>resources</code>.
     </td>